Mentalab-hub/explorepy/docs/installation.rst

 This instructions guides you to install Explorepy API with all its dependencies on Windows.

 1. Install Python 3 on your computer.
 It is recommended to install Anaconda Python package.
 Download and install Anaconda Python 3.7 Windows installer from `here <https://www.anaconda.com/distribution/#download-section>`_.
-2. Download and install MS Visual Studio Community Edition 2017 (or 2015) from this `link <https://visualstudio.microsoft.com/vs/older-downloads/>`_.
-Make sure you check Python and C++ development tools.
+2. Download and install MS Visual Studio Community Edition 2015 from this `link <https://visualstudio.microsoft.com/vs/older-downloads/>`_.
+Make sure you install Build Tools for Visual Studio 2017 (version 15.9) from this `link <https://my.visualstudio.com/Downloads?q=visual%20studio%202017&wt.mc_id=o~msft~vscom~older-downloads>`_.
 3. We recommend using a virtual environment.

   * In Conda command prompt: ``conda create -n myenv python=3.6``